awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 In the following steps, replace the `example values` with your own values\.

+1. <a name="lbc-download-iam-policy"></a>

-1. Download an IAM policy for the AWS Load Balancer Controller that allows it to make calls to AWS APIs on your behalf\.
-You can view the [policy document](https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.2.0/docs/install/iam_policy.json) on GitHub\.
+**Download an IAM policy for the AWS Load Balancer Controller that allows it to make calls to AWS APIs on your behalf\.**

+   You can view the [policy document](https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.2.1/docs/install/iam_policy.json) on GitHub\.

    ```
-   curl -o iam_policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.2.0/docs/install/iam_policy.json
+   curl -o iam_policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.2.1/docs/install/iam_policy.json
    ```

-1. Create an IAM policy using the policy downloaded in the previous step\.
+1. <a name="lbc-2"></a>Create an IAM policy using the policy downloaded in the previous step\.

    ```
    aws iam create-policy \